Is Japanese your new passion? Would you like to learn to speak Japanese? Are you starting to get to grips with kanji, hiragana, and katakana?

 As well as more about the culture of the Land of the Rising Sun like:

 The great thing about studying a language at college is the quality of professors.

 Of course, since you’re planning on going from zero to undergraduate in a few years, you’ll be expected to put a lot of work into your studies.
-There’ll be tests, projects, homework, and assignments for you to complete throughout your time at college.
+There’ll be tests, projects, homework, assignments, and exams for you to complete throughout your time at college.

 Don’t forget that you first have to be accepted by the college, too.
 You’ll have to put together an application and prove that you have everything it takes to complete an undergraduate degree in Japanese or East Asian Languages & Civilizations.

-Just like learning Arabic, Mandarin Chinese, or even Portuguese, this isn’t a decision you can take lightly, either.
+Just like learning Arabic, Mandarin Chinese, or even Portuguese, this isn’t a decision you can take lightly.
 This could be the decision that completely shapes your future, defining where you end up working and living once you graduate.
 Make sure you do a lot of research into the program!

 You should also make sure that you meet the minimum requirements for admissions.
 If you’d like to study Japanese at the University of Chicago, you’ll need to meet a number of different requirements.
 Firstly, you’ll be expected to have attained a high verbal score on the GRE.
 You’ll also be expected to submit samples of scholarly writing to the Humanities Admissions Website.

 If English isn’t your mother tongue, you’ll also be required to provide the results of either a TOEFL or IELTS exam.
 The minimum requirements for each of these can be found on the admissions website.
-It should be noted that since the University of Chicago frequently rates as one of the top 10 colleges in the world, there’s a lot of competition for places.
+It should be noted that since the University of Chicago frequently rates as one of the top 10 colleges in the world, and subsequently there’s a lot of competition for places.

 Fortunately, the University of Chicago isn’t the only college in the Windy City where you can get an undergraduate degree in Japanese.

 You should also consider researching the Japanese program at Northwestern.
 In addition to being one of the best colleges in the country, there are also a number of interesting options for students wanting to learn more about the Japanese language and culture.

 The Japanese language program has been part of the college’s offering since the mid-1970s and the language classes are provided by the school’s Department of Asian Languages and Cultures (ALC).
 You’ll be taught the four main language skills: reading, writing, speaking, and listening.

 In addition to learning the language, there are also opportunities for students to participate in study abroad programs.
 Those wanting to study Japanese at Northwestern who already have some knowledge of the language will be expected to take a placement test.
-Other Places to Learn Japanese in Chicago

 You don’t necessarily have to go to (or back to, in some cases) college in order to learn Japanese.
 Just like studying Japanese in Dallas, New York, or Washington, Chicago has plenty of other establishments that are happy to teach you this fascinating foreign language.

 If you change your perspective, you’ll see there are several different ways to learn Japanese in the Windy City.
 (Source: pixabay.com)

 One of the first places you should consider checking out is the Japan America Society of Chicago.
 The society is a not-for-profit organization that “fosters understanding between our two cultures, to cultivate personal friendship between our two people”.
 They also have a Japanese language program that you should consider looking into.

 There are 8 different types of courses available and they vary depending on your level and the reason you’re learning Japanese.
 These are weekly lessons for people who are either just starting out in the language or who’d like to improve their Japanese skills.

-all classes are taught by native Japanese instructors.
+Additionally, all classes are taught by native Japanese instructors.
 These classes are great for those who’d like to:

 Get ready for a trip to Japan or improve their Japanese in order to speak to a Japanese business partner, friend, or colleague.